 Which, on anecdotal evidence at least, is sheer nonsense.

-Let’s say that, instead, you decided to immerse yourself fully in the client brief and develop, from scratch, a proposal which has clarity of thought and elegance of expression, which contains genuine analysis of the client’s requirements and offers some original insights.
-In other words, a proposal for which the preparation had involved a cognitive process with a fair degree of rigour and complexity.
+Let’s say that instead, you decided to immerse yourself fully in the client brief and develop, from scratch, a proposal which has clarity of thought and elegance of expression, which contains genuine analysis of the client’s requirements and offers some original insights – in other words, a proposal whose preparation had involved a cognitive process of a fair degree of rigour and complexity.

 Can you really do this for seven hours a day?
 I can just about manage three.